 When viewing electronically, the Table of Contents acts as hyperlinks to the pages in the document, as identified in the table.
-Hover over a particular item in the table of contents with your cursor, press the Ctrl button on the key board and click the mouse.
-Microsoft® Word takes you directly to that section of the document.
+Hover over a particular item in the Table of Contents with your cursor, press the Ctrl button on the key board and click the mouse.
+Microsoft Word takes you directly to that section of the document.

-In a sense, Microsoft® Word has the capability of acting like a web browser; the user can return or go back to the Table of Contents, or to the page he/she was reading after clicking a link that took him/her to a different page in the document.
-This functionality is similar to that of the back button in a web browser, and can be done with the appropriate tool bar showing in MS Word® 2003: the Web toolbar.
-In order to have the web toolbar appear in MS Word® 2003, go to View at the top of the page, select Toolbars, and check the Web toolbar, if not already checked.
+In a sense, Microsoft Word has the capability of acting like a web browser; the user can return or go back to the Table of Contents, or to the page he/she was reading after clicking a link that took him/her to a different page in the document.
+This functionality is similar to that of the back button in a web browser, and can be done with the appropriate tool bar showing in MS Word: the Web toolbar.
+In order to have the web toolbar appear in MS Word, go to View > Toolbars > Web toolbar.
 Below is a picture.

-Below is a picture of what the Web tool bar looks like in Microsoft® Word 2003.
+Below is a picture of what the Web tool bar looks like in Microsoft Word 2003.
 The back button is circled.
 When hovering over it with the cursor, the back caption will appear.

-The table of contents in the Adobe© (PDF) versions provide similar functionality.
-The only exception that the user only has to point and click on the heading and not hold down the control button as with Microsoft® Word 2003.
+The Table of Contents in the Adobe (PDF) version provides similar functionality.
+The only exception that the user only has to point and click on the heading and not hold down the control button as with Microsoft Word.